top of page

 株式会社グローバークスのChief Marketing Officerである趙小雨氏が船上で撮影した写真。専門分野は動画制作、デジタルマーケティング、インフルエンサーマネジメント。

-Originally from Louisiana, USA, Kenta is an English educator and content creator based in Ehime, Japan.
+Originally from Louisiana, USA, Smith is an English educator and content creator based in Ehime, Japan.
 With a background in media production and experience as an NBA digital reporter, he moved to Japan in 2020 driven by his passion for Japanese culture.
 After four years teaching English across all age groups, he joined Globarx in 2025, where he now leads business English initiatives(Globarx English) and social media outreach for North America.

 bottom of page